 In English 1, the first lessons in each SpringBoard unit share the same texts and overall lesson flow as the Pre-AP model lessons.
 The remaining SpringBoard lessons serve to continue and extend the learning while maintaining the unit goals and preparing students for success on the Pre-AP performance task.
 English 2 follows the same structure, though some texts vary between Pre-AP and SpringBoard.

-While SpringBoard Math courses can be used to address the Pre-AP Frameworks, the instructional approach and activity sequence may need to be modified to meet the requirements of Pre-AP.
+Although SpringBoard Math courses can be used to address the Pre-AP frameworks, the instructional approach and activity sequence may need to be modified to meet the requirements of Pre-AP.
 Pre-AP reflects College Board’s most current, research-based instructional approaches to support all students in preparation for college and career.
-We know that you’ll see an impact.

-- Increased focus: The Pre-AP course frameworks guide teachers and students to spend time on the topics and skills that matter most.
+Increased focus: Pre-AP course frameworks guide teachers and students to spend time on topics and skills that matter most.

-- New cross-discipline collaboration: The instructional principles shared across courses help teachers build horizontal alignment and collaborate with peers in other disciplines while students experience consistency in their educational experience.
+Collaboration and consistency: The instructional principles shared across courses help teachers build horizontal alignment and collaborate with peers in other disciplines.
+Students benefit from the consistency.

-- Model lessons: These lessons offer teachers from different disciplines clear models for engaging, grade-appropriate instruction.
+Model lessons: Teachers from different disciplines benefit from clear models for engaging, grade-appropriate instruction.
 English 1 model lessons are embedded in the 2021 English I edition of SpringBoard.

-- Additional assessments: These formative and summative assessments offer teachers a more robust set of data on student progress so they can adapt their instruction.
-These assessments are not part of the SpringBoard Program.
+Additional assessments: Formative and summative assessments offer teachers a more robust set of data on student progress so they can adapt their instruction.

-- Outside recognition: You’ll earn the Pre-AP designation for your courses and school.
+Outside recognition: Provides designation in the official Pre-AP Course Ledger for your school.